 I am a licensed psychologist located in Pittsburgh, Pennsylvania.
-My area of specialty and interest is forensic evaluations.
+My area of specialty and interest is forensic evaluations, for criminal, civil, and family courts.
+I pride myself in being an ethical and thorough evaluator, as well as a proficient report writer able to convey complex ideas to the courts.
 My private practice, Bliss Psychological Services LLC, was chosen for the 2018 Best of Pittsburgh awards in the category of Psychologist.

 Basics about Forensic Evaluations

 As part of an evaluation, I complete a thorough clinical interview, review collateral information, administer psychological tests/assessment measures, and provide a detailed written report.
 I am also available for expert testimony.